krishnakishored/py-hinweis/py_notes.md

 1. You can use the `spark-submit` command installed along with Spark to submit PySpark code to a cluster using the command line.
 This command takes a PySpark or Scala program and executes it on a cluster.

 1. PySpark Shell - `$ /usr/local/spark/bin/pyspark`
-    - You didn’t have to create a SparkContext variable in the Pyspark shell example.
+    - You don’t have to create a SparkContext variable in the Pyspark shell example.
 The PySpark shell automatically creates a variable, sc, to connect you to the Spark engine in single-node mode.
     - You must create your own SparkContext when submitting real PySpark programs with spark-submit or a Jupyter notebook.

 1. HDFS - Hadoop Distributed File System